rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 Most functions and types have an annotated docstring, in C# a xml-doc and javadoc in C++ so that the IDEs can display this nicely.
 This provides information on how to *use* the function/type.
 In the implementation, there are comments as required for how to *modify* the function/type.
 As in C# everything resides inside a class/struct/interface the docstring of the class is intended to give an overview of everything inside and its intention.

 Additional markdown files are there to add an overview of the files and provide general information not specific to a file or piece of code.
 These files are placed 'inline' next to the `.cs` or `.cpp` files.
+For flowcharts diagrams.net is used.

 To condense all this information, Doxygen and Sphinx are used.
 Doxygen is used to extract the documentation from the code.
 This information in xml format is then used by Breathe (a Sphinx extension) to render it with Sphinx, which then combines it with the markdown files.
 Breathe and the language domains ensure cross-referencing of items.

 For this to work with C#, the *sphinx-csharp* and *breathe* projects where modified, see [#8](https://github.com/djungelorm/sphinx-csharp/pull/8) and [#550](https://github.com/michaeljones/breathe/pull/550) respectively on GitHub.

 ReadTheDocs is used to host and compile the website output of Sphinx.
 This has continuous integration.
 Whenever a commit is pushed to the `read-the-docs` branch, the website is recompiled.

-## Miscellaneous Features
+## Miscellaneous Features*

 1. Importing of meshes into Unity, adjusting vertex buffer layout and materials, scaling
    1. Recognized file types use an asset post-processor